-The 2019 Health Insurance Open Enrollment only last 45 days.
-Make time to find a plan for you.
+The 2019 Health Insurance Open Enrollment begins November 1 and only last 45 days.
+Here are five important details you need to know.

 The 2019 Health Insurance Open Enrollment runs from November 1 – December 15, 2018.
 If you do not have health insurance through a job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source that provides qualifying health coverage, the Marketplace can help you get covered.

 Ohio has accepted federal funding to expand Medicaid to provide free or low-cost coverage for individuals and families with limited monthly income, disabilities, and some other situations.